Share

 some travel abroad where their dollars will purchase estates with maids

-and gardeners; others are living the good life on their Social Security payments as compared to
+and gardeners; others are living the good life on their

 just getting by in their home towns in the U.S.